-Thereby the project raises questions on the value of information and intimacy: What new sociological value can be derived from sharing personal information?
+Thereby the project raises questions about the value of information and intimacy: What new sociological value can be derived from sharing personal information?
 How can people form relationships in this fictional nation?
-What new technological devices can support this new cultural system?
+What can new technological devices support this new cultural system?